Skip to content

 Independent living communities primarily cater to the social needs of residents, as many can live independently with minimal support.

-Assisted living facility, on the other hand, provide assistance with daily activities while allowing residents to maintain their independence.
+Assisted living facilities, on the other hand, provide assistance with daily activities while allowing residents to maintain their independence.

 Here are some other ways in which independent and assisted living differ: